itkoren/event-loop-set-timers/README.md

 You can also find here, the source code of the [Event Loop, Starvation, Timers & setImmediate API Shim Demo](http://itkoren.github.com/event-loop-set-timers/immediate.html) and [setTimeout Frequency Demo](http://itkoren.github.com/event-loop-set-timers/timers.html).

-For more info on the setImmediate API Shim shim see the [setImmediate.js project on GitHub](https://github.com/NobleJS/setImmediate).
+For more info on the setImmediate API shim see the [setImmediate.js project on GitHub](https://github.com/NobleJS/setImmediate).

 The demos were originally created by [Jason Weber](http://www.jasonweber.com) as part of the [IE Test Drive demos](http://ie.microsoft.com/testdrive/Performance/setImmediateSorting/Default.html), by [JP Castro](http://blog.jphpsf.com/) as part of the [setImmediate.js cross browser shim demo](http://jphpsf.github.io/setImmediate-shim-demo/), and by [Mike Belshe](https://www.belshe.com) as part of a demo he made for browser timers.